tprasadtp/protonvpn-docker/docs/faq.md

 ## Metadata updates

-Metadata updates includes updating server IPs and their public keys.
+Metadata updates includes updating server IPs, feature flags on servers, exit IPs and their public keys.
+It also applies some workarounds to API quirks or bugs.
 Usually it should be automatic.
 But Proton API and libraries are in constant state of ~~chaos~~ flux and documentation is virtually non-existent or incorrect.
 So stuff might break.
-PRs welcome!
 Bulk of the work is done via `scripts/generate-server-metadata`